 In some instances, there can be significant variability in safety or efficacy results between different clinical trials of the same product candidate due to numerous factors, including changes in trial procedures set forth in protocols, differences in the size and type of the patient populations, changes in and adherence to the dosing regimen and other clinical trial protocols and the rate of dropout among clinical trial participants.
-If we fail to receive positive results in clinical trials of our product candidates, the development timeline and regulatory approval and commercialization prospects for our most advanced product candidates, and, correspondingly, our business and financial prospects would be negatively impacted.
+For example, in a Phase 1 clinical trial for CAT-2054, we observed decreases in LDL-C of up to 20%, which were statistically significant compared to baseline for all dose levels, after 14 days of dosing and seven days of follow-up, which were not borne out in a Phase 2a clinical trial of CAT-2054 in patients with hypercholesterolemia on high intensity statins, where we did not see reductions in LDL-C. If we fail to receive positive results in clinical trials of our product candidates, the development timeline and regulatory approval and commercialization prospects for our most advanced product candidates, and, correspondingly, our business and financial prospects would be negatively impacted.

-Because we are developing CAT-1004 for the treatment of DMD, a disease for which regulatory authorities have not issued definitive guidance as to how to measure and demonstrate efficacy, and we are developing CAT-2054 for the treatment of NASH, a disease for which there are no currently approved therapies in the United States, there is increased risk that the outcome of our clinical trials will not be satisfactory for marketing approval.
+Because we are developing edasalonexent for the treatment of DMD, a disease for which regulatory authorities have not issued definitive guidance as to how to measure and demonstrate efficacy, there is increased risk that the outcome of our clinical trials will not be satisfactory for marketing approval.

 There is currently no approved therapy for DMD in the United States.
 In addition, there has been limited historical clinical trial experience for the development of drugs to treat the underlying cause of DMD.
 As a result, the design and conduct of clinical trials for this disease, particularly for drugs to address the underlying cause of this disease, is subject to increased risk.
 In particular, regulatory authorities in the United States have not issued definitive guidance as to how to measure and demonstrate efficacy.
-The primary endpoint in our MoveDMD Phase 1/2 clinical trial of CAT-1004 for the treatment of DMD is the change in muscle inflammation as measured by magnetic resonance imaging, or MRI, of leg muscles.
+The primary endpoint in our MoveDMD Phase 1/2 clinical trial of edasalonexent for the treatment of DMD is the change in muscle inflammation as measured by magnetic resonance imaging, or MRI, of lower leg muscles.
 MRI markers of leg muscle inflammation have been observed to increase with age but decrease with initiation of steroid therapy.
-We have also included as exploratory endpoints the timed function tests best suited for this age group, specifically the 10 meter walk/run, time to stand and 4-stair climb tests, as well as other strength and functional measures, including the North Star ambulatory assessment and the pediatric outcome data collection instrument.
-However, due to the age and development stage of the patients we intend to enroll in this clinical trial, these endpoints may not be sufficiently sensitive to demonstrate efficacy over the twelve week period of the trial.
-Similarly, there is currently no approved therapy for NASH in the United States.
+We have also included as exploratory endpoints the timed function tests best suited for this age group, specifically the 10-meter walk/run, time to stand and 4-stair climb tests, as well as other strength and functional measures, including the North Star ambulatory assessment and the pediatric outcome data collection instrument.
+However, due to the age and development stage of the patients we intend to enroll in this clinical trial, these endpoints may not be sufficiently sensitive to demonstrate efficacy over the twelve-week period of the trial.
 As a result, the design and conduct of clinical trials for this disease is subject to increased risk.

-The regulatory approval process for product candidates that target rare diseases, including DMD, Friedreich's Ataxia, and amyotrophic lateral sclerosis, is uncertain.
+The regulatory approval process for product candidates that target rare diseases, including DMD, Friedreich's Ataxia and amyotrophic lateral sclerosis, is uncertain.